 L-R: Nicolle Flint, Liberal Party; Nadia Clancy, Labor Party; Stef Rozitis, Greens; Peter Salerno, United Australia Party; Geoffrey Russell, Animal Justice Party; Trevor Jones, Independent

-In the lead-up to the 2019 Federal Election, we are polling the candidates for the South Australian Electorate of Boothby on their climate change policy.
-The questions were emailed to the candidates on Friday 19 April, with responses closing on Monday 29 April.
+In the lead-up to the 2019 Federal Election, Conservation SA has polled candidates for the South Australian Electorate of Boothby on their climate change policy.
+The questions were emailed to the candidates on Friday 19 April, with submissions closing on Friday 10 May.